AJSorbello/chatApp/README.md

-# Mobile Chat App README
+# Mobile Chat App

-## Who
-The users of the mobile chat app include friends, family, or other students on this course.
-Additionally, other developers working on the product will utilize the codebase.

-## What
-This is a native chat app built with React Native, accompanied by all relevant documentation.

-## When
-Users of the chat app can communicate with each other at any time they desire.

-## Where
-The app is optimized for both Android and iOS devices.
-It is developed using Expo and utilizes Google Firestore to store chat messages.

-## Why
+## **Overview**
-Mobile chat apps are widely used globally, making the skill of building them indispensable.
-This app demonstrates proficiency in React Native development.
+The Mobile Chat App is a native chat application designed for various user groups, including friends, family, course students, and developers collaborating on a project.
+Developed using React Native, the app allows users to communicate in real-time and is accompanied by comprehensive documentation.
+It is optimized for both Android and iOS devices, built with Expo, and utilizes Google Firestore for message storage.
+Given the widespread use of mobile chat apps, mastering their development is a valuable skill.
+This project serves as a demonstration of proficiency in React Native development.

-## Features and Requirements
+## **Features**

-### User Stories
+### **User Stories**
-- As a new user, I want to easily enter a chat room to quickly start conversing with friends and family.
+- **New User:** Easily join a chat room to start conversing with friends and family.
-- As a user, I want to send messages to exchange the latest news with my contacts.
+- **Message Exchange:** Send and receive messages to stay updated with contacts.
-- As a user, I want to share images with my contacts to visually communicate.
+- **Image Sharing:** Share images with contacts for visual communication.
-- As a user, I want to share my location with others to show where I am.
+- **Location Sharing:** Share current location with others to indicate whereabouts.
-- As a user, I want to read messages offline to revisit conversations anytime.
+- **Offline Access:** Read messages offline to revisit conversations anytime.
-- As a user with visual impairment, I want a chat app compatible with a screen reader for accessibility.
+- **Accessibility:** Ensure compatibility with screen readers for users with visual impairment.

-### Key Features
+### **Key Features**
 - Page for users to enter their name and choose a background color before joining the chat.
 - Conversation display page with input field and submit button.
-- Additional communication features: sending images and location data.
+- Ability to send images and location data.
-- Location data must be sent via the chat in a map view.
+- Display of location data in a map view within the chat.
-- Chat interface and functionality must be created using the Gifted Chat library.
+- Chat interface and functionality created using the Gifted Chat library.
 - Online and offline data storage for chat conversations.

-### Technical Requirements
+### **Technical Requirements**
-- Built in React Native with Expo.
+- Developed in React Native with Expo.
 - Styled according to provided screen design.
 - Chat conversations stored in Google Firestore Database.
 - User authentication via Google Firebase authentication.